Nottingham doctor sexually assaulted patients, court told

 "By chance when they were getting close to identifying Mr Shah he was seen with another patient.

-"When the nurses spoke to (the second complainant) he said he thought it was a proper examination taking place.
+"When the nurses spoke to [the second complainant] he said he thought it was a proper examination taking place.

 "He also had been sexually abused.